 - Can you eat tofu raw?
 Yes, tofu is safe to eat raw.
 Try it in Easy Marinated Tofu, in a creamy salad dressing, or even in Tofu Chocolate Pudding.

 - Can you eat tempeh raw?
 Yes, most tempeh brands are pasteurized, so it is safe to eat raw (just check the package).
 However tempeh has a bitter flavor when it’s raw, so we recommend cooking it.

 - How to cook tofu?
-Pan cook it in a Tofu Scramble, or cook it crispy as Pan Fried Tofu.
+Roll it into Tempeh Meatballs, fry it in a Tofu Scramble, or cook it crispy as Pan Fried Tofu.
 It’s fantastic in a Thai-style Coconut Tofu Curry, or a Tofu Stir Fry.
 These Quick Tofu Crumbles taste meaty and are perfect in Easy Tofu Tacos.